MENU

 Achieving the United Nations' (UN) Sustainable Development Goals (SDGs) requires cross-sectoral partnerships and interdisciplinary knowledge.
 SFU strives to convene collaborations and dialogue across these dimensions, both locally and internationally.
 We engage our global, national and local community to create mutuality, justice and equity in our partnerships with government, private sector, non-governmental and community-based organizations, civil society and academia.

 SFU International is the university's hub of international relationships, knowledge and resources to mobilize the global reach of SFU’s teaching, research and community engagement.
 SFU International facilitates global connections through partnerships and collaboration with global networks and higher education institutions around the world.
-SFU International mobilizes SFU’s research and expertise to support global development and sustainability initiatives with the global south—in Africa, Asia and Latin America.
+It also mobilizes SFU’s research and expertise to support global development and sustainability initiatives with the global south—in Africa, Asia and Latin America.
 SFU International has developed an SDG Framework to guide international collaborations.

 Learn more